-Gene expression is controlled by combinatorial effects of state regulatory factors from different biological subsystems driving specific regulatory functions such as general transcription factors, cellular growth factors and microRNAs.
+Gene expression is controlled by combinatorial effects of regulatory factors from different biological subsystems driving specific regulatory functions such as general transcription factors, cellular growth factors and microRNAs.
 A subsystem's gene expression may be controlled by its internal regulatory factors, exclusively, or by other external subsystems, or by both.
-It is thus useful to distinguish the degree to which a subsystem is regulated internally or externally; e.g., how external regulatory factors affect the expression of conserved genes during evolution.
+It is thus useful to distinguish the degree to which a subsystem is regulated internally or externally e.g., how species-specific regulatory factors affect the expression of conserved genes during evolution.

-We developed a computational method, DREISS for dynamics of gene expression driven by external and internal regulatory modules based on state space model to help dissect the effects of different regulatory subsystems on gene expression (https://github.com/gersteinlab/Dreiss).
+We developed a computational method, DREISS for dynamics of gene expression driven by external and internal regulatory modules based on state space model to help dissect the effects of different regulatory subsystems on gene expression (And dreiss gersteinlab org).
 Given a subsystem, the "state" and "control" in the model refer to its own (internal) and another subsystem's (external) gene expression levels.
 The state at a time is determined by the state and control at previous time.
-DREISS uses the dimensionality reduction to combat the limited time samples, and identifies the canonical temporal expression trajectories (e.g., degradation, growth, oscillation) representing the regulatory effects from various subsystems.
+Because typical time-series data do not have enough samples to estimate the model's parameters, DREISS uses the dimensionality reduction to the indirect time samples, and identifies the canonical temporal expression trajectories (e.g., degradation, growth, oscillation) representing the regulatory effects from various subsystems.

-To illustrate DRIESS, we applied it to the time-series gene expression datasets of C. elegans and D. melanogaster during their embryonic development, to demonstrate its capabilities for studying the regulatory effects of evolutionary conserved vs. divergent transcription factors across distant species.
+To illustrate DRIESS, we applied it to the time-series gene expression datasets of C. elegans and D. melanogaster during their embryonic development, to demonstrate the capabilities for studying the regulatory effects of evolutionary conserved vs. divergent transcription factors across distant species.
 We analyzed the expression dynamics of the conserved, orthologous genes (orthologs), seeing the degree to which these can be accounted for by orthologous (internal) versus species-specific (external) transcription factors (TFs).
-We found that between the two species, the orthologs canonical expression trajectories driven by orthologous TFs are more similar to each other than those driven by species-specific ones.
-This is particularly true for genes with evolutionarily ancient functions (e.g. the ribosome), to contrast to those with more recently evolved functions (e.g., cell-cell communication).
-This implies that despite striking morphological differences, some fundamental embryonic-developmental processes are still tightly under the control of an ancient regulatory system for the similar canonical trajectories of worm-fly orthologs driven by the orthologous TFs.
+We found that between two species, the orthologs have matched internally driv-